Buckeyes DE Bosa has core muscle surgery

-Ohio State Buckeyes defensive end Nick Bosa had surgery this week to fix a core muscle injury, and there is no timetable for his return, coach Urban Meyer said Thursday.
+Ohio State Buckeyes defensive end Nick Bosa had surgery on Thursday to fix a core muscle injury, and there is no timetable for his return, coach Urban Meyer said.

 Bosa, who suffered the injury in the third quarter of a 40-28 victory over TCU on Saturday, will not be on the field for the No. 4 Buckeyes this weekend against Tulane.